-The Company's remuneration structure for its executive director and KMP (or executive of equivalent rank) comprises both fixed and variable components with an aim to attract, retain and motivate talents on a sustainable basis.
+The Company's remuneration structure for its executive director and KMP (or executives of equivalent rank) comprises both fixed and variable components with an aim to attract, retain and motivate talents on a sustainable basis.
 The fixed compensation comprises base salary and fixed allowances.
-The variable component, on the other hand, is a cash-based short-term incentive that is performance related and is linked to the Company's performance as well as the individual's performance.
+The variable component, on the other hand, is a cash-based short-term incentive that is performance-related and is linked to the Company's performance as well as the individual's performance.
 This is designed to align remuneration with the interests of shareholders and to link rewards to corporate and individual performance so as to promote long-term success of the Group.

-For the purpose of assessing the performance of the executive director and KMP (or executive of equivalent rank), specific KPIs, with both financial and non-financial targets, are clearly set out for each financial year and such KPIs comprise both quantitative and qualitative factors.
+For the purpose of assessing the performance of the executive director and KMP (or executives of equivalent rank), specific KPIs, with both financial and non-financial targets, are clearly set out for each financial year and such KPIs comprise both quantitative and qualitative factors.
 The RC believes that the KPIs enable the Company to monitor its success in achieving its strategy and the progress of the Group in delivering high-quality growth.
+Performance measurement takes into account the current business model of the Company and the actual financial performance of the Group.